wellingtonfzambelli/poc.javascript.only/README.md

 # About
-This project demonstrates the use of pure javascript  ECMAScript 6+ and Vite Compiler
+This project demonstrates the use of pure javascript  ECMAScript 6+ and Vite

 # Stacks of this project
 - Javascript